Top Black Hat SEO Techniques 2019

-It’s not illegal if you don’t break any laws, and breaking Google Laws is not considered illegal.
+Breaking Google Laws is not considered illegal, because Google is not the government and thus cannot tell you what you can or can’t do on your website .
 However, if Google catches you, it will take your website from their result pages.
 My suggestion for you is to never ever use SEO black hat techniques.
 But as I remember another famous black hat once said: “if one is to understand the great mystery, one must study all its aspects”.

 I have been using black hat techniques on different experimental sites for some quite time.
 None of these sites were actually of any importance, and none of them belong to clients.
 Call it a hobby or just curiosity.

 All the below measures still work like a charm.
 And still, if you are considering using these methods, do it on a site that has no business value.
 It’s like gambling — you can lose everything, and there is no guarantee that Google will not find out about them one day and ban you from their result pages.
 Be careful.

 If you have a stock image that everybody uses, it’s unlikely you’ll get any SEO credit for it as it’s not unique.
 Why would Google show your image, if it has been used by hundreds of other sources?
 I talked about this specific Google image algorithm on my blog post “How to use SEO Optimized Images” on the chapter “Selecting a Unique Image for Your Site”.
 If you mirror a common stock image, Google won’t recognize it anymore.
 Google still hasn’t updated its algorithm to recognize such tweaks.
 If you mirror an image, it’s considered a new image.
 Nice, ey?